sg-dev1/r3f_cad/README.md

     // default was 80 which is a bit few
   - Prettier: Print Width set to 120
     // default was also 80 causing similar behaviour like Wrap Line Length
+- styled-colors: Very handy to visualize CSS colors in JavaScript and TypeScript files

 Other Extensions: